Antoni0o/TipCalculator/README.md

 ### What I learned
+I've learned more about DOM, and how to connect HTML to JS in various methods.

 ### Useful resources

-- [MDN](https://developer.mozilla.org/) - This is an amazing website which helped us understand more about HTML, CSS and JavaScript tricks.
-We recommend it to anyone still learning these concepts.
+- [MDN](https://developer.mozilla.org/) - This is an amazing website which helped me to understand more about HTML, CSS and JavaScript tricks.
+I recommend it to anyone still learning these concepts.

 ## Author

-### Antonio

 - Frontend Mentor - [@Antoni0o](https://www.frontendmentor.io/profile/Antoni0o)
 - GitHub - [@Antoni0o](https://github.com/Antoni0o)

 ## Acknowledgments
+In this challenge I learned a lot, but the most important for me was the capacity to find solutions of the problems found in development.